foundry-vtt-community/wiki.js/development/guides/Code-snippets-for-beginners/How-Foundry-VTT-works.md

 The problem is that html is static.
 It has no loops, variables or decision making constructs to change the html structure before it is rendered again.
 That's where Handlebars comes into play.
 You can define loops and Foundry has helpers included which can make decisions.
 So you are able to change the used html elements and thus the html code according to a condition.
 You can loop trough a skill list and output each skill as an html element without needing to know beforehand how many skills there are.

+But basically a completly new html page is build.

 So handlebars is also one way how you access your data which you definded in your JSON file and which you want to output.